OlivierBinette/StringCompare/README.md

 **StringCompare** is a Python package for efficient string similarity computation and approximate string matching.
 It is inspired by the excellent [*comparator*](https://github.com/ngmarchant/comparator) and [*stringdist*](https://github.com/markvanderloo/stringdist) R packages, and from the equally excellent [*py_stringmatching*](https://github.com/anhaidgroup/py_stringmatching), [*jellyfish*](https://github.com/jamesturk/jellyfish), and [*textdistance*](https://github.com/life4/textdistance) Python packages.

-The key feature of **StringCompare** is a focus on speed, extensibility and maintainability through its [*pybind11* ](https://github.com/pybind/pybind11) C++ implementation. **StringCompare** is faster than other Python libraries (see benchmark below) and much more memory efficient when dealing with long strings.
+The key feature of **StringCompare** is a focus on speed, extensibility and maintainability through its [*pybind11* ](https://github.com/pybind/pybind11) C++ implementation. **StringCompare** is faster than most other Python libraries (see benchmark below) and much more memory efficient when dealing with long strings.

 The [complete API documentation](https://olivierbinette.github.io/StringCompare/source/stringcompare.html) is available on the project website [olivierbinette.github.io/StringCompare](https://olivierbinette.github.io/StringCompare).